Skip Navigation

 7. Real Estate

-Real estates are another popular investment option for High Net-worth Individuals (HNIs).
+Real estate is another popular investment option for high-net-worth Individuals (HNIs).
 It involves purchasing residential or commercial properties with the aim of capital appreciation or regular income generation through rent.
-However, unlike other investment avenues, real estates are highly illiquid, and you need a significant amount of wealth and time to invest in them.
+However, unlike other investment avenues, real estate is highly illiquid, and you need a significant amount of wealth and time to invest in it.

 8. Commodities

-Another popular instrument to invest your money in is various commodities or raw materials, such as oil, metal, gold, rubber, and agro products.
+Another popular instrument for investing is various commodities or raw materials, such as oil, metal, gold, rubber, and agro products.
 Investing in commodities allows you to hedge against inflation.
 Prices of these products tend to rise in the future (mainly due to inflation), and hence, you can gain good returns by investing in them.

 These are special investment instruments that are tailor-made for retirees and senior citizens.
 These avenues are offered by various banks, NBFCs, and post offices in India and come with fixed returns that are fully taxable.
 The returns are payable on a monthly, quarterly, half-yearly, or annual basis.